Sydney Bears: 2010–20

-To start the new decade, in 2010, the team rebranded and renamed back to the Sydney Bears.
-The team switched between Penrith and Sydney ice Arena over the course of seven seasons.
-In 2017, Macquarie Ice rink, at a cost of $3 million, had been upgraded to AIHL standards providing the Bears the opportunity to return to their spiritual home.
+To start the new decade, in 2010, the team rebranded and changed their name back to the Sydney Bears.
+The team switched between Penrith and Sydney Ice Arena over the course of seven seasons.
+In 2017, Macquarie Ice Rink, at a cost of $3 million, had been upgraded to AIHL standards providing the Bears the opportunity to return to their spiritual home.
 The Bears, along with the Ice Dogs, moved into the newly renovated arena located within the Macquarie Centre.
 The upgrade of Macquarie Ice Rink also brought back the Sydney Bears (IHNSW) club to Macquarie.
 Since the move in 2017, the AIHL team and the IHNSW club have increased cooperation and support between the two clubs.
 Ex AIHL Bear's players have been taking up coaching roles within the IHNSW club while the IHNSW Bears provides the AIHL team a pathway for local players.
 In 2018, prior to the season starting, the Bears unveiled a new team logo to signify their return home to Macquarie.

 On the ice, the Bears struggled to find form.
 The team spent seven consecutive seasons failing to reach the AIHL finals weekend between 2011 and 2017.
 In 2018 the team's fortunes began to improve.
 The Bears finished second in the league and made their first appearance in the Goodall Cup final in eleven years.
 They were defeated 4–3 in overtime by the CBR Brave but their display and spirit was praised.
 In 2019, the Sydney Bears surprised many and went one better and clinched their third Goodall Cup.
 It was their second Cup success after finishing the regular season in fourth place.
 The Bears defeated the Perth Thunder, 5–2 in the final.